seanbao/mnemonas/docs/development.en.md

 bash ./scripts/with-test-dataplane.sh go test -coverprofile=coverage.out $GO_PACKAGES
 go tool cover -html=coverage.out
 ```

+The temporary dataplane started by `with-test-dataplane.sh` accepts only loopback gRPC/HTTP addresses: `localhost`, `ip6-localhost`, `::1`, or dotted-quad numeric `127.0.0.0/8` addresses.
+Overrides through `MNEMONAS_TEST_DATAPLANE_ADDR` or `MNEMONAS_TEST_DATAPLANE_HTTP_ADDR` must remain loopback and must not contain whitespace or control characters, so the test service is not exposed on public or untrusted LAN interfaces.

 After installing frontend dependencies, do not use `go test ./...` or `go list ./...` as the repository package set; Go will traverse third-party packages under `web/node_modules`.
 Use `make --no-print-directory go-packages` for repository-wide Go checks.